-Crash involving motorcycle closes BOP highway
+SH2 closure: Person injured in motorcycle crash

 SH2 is blocked and under traffic management while emergency services attend, he said.

-One person has been taken to hospital and the Serious Crash Unit has been advised.
+One person has been taken to hospital with serious injuries and the Serious Crash Unit has been advised.

 AdvertisementAdvertise with NZME.